-2) “The Listeners” – I was first introduced to this poem in college.
+If poetry is more your speed, check out “The Listeners.”
+I was first introduced to this poem in college.
 My methods teacher had a knack for finding the most interesting poetry to share with us.
-I’ve used it every year, and kids are always intrigued and willing to create answers for all the unanswered questions the poem poses.
-After we read the poem, we do a fun, text-based, real-life project.
-Could you sell a haunted house?
+I’ve used it every year that I’ve had my own classroom, and kids are always intrigued and willing to create answers for all the unanswered questions the poem poses.
+After we read the poem, we do a creative, text-based, real-life, real estate project.
+Do you have the guts to sell a haunted house?
 This NO PREP lesson is available in a bundle here.

-4) Frankenstein is a top five classic Halloween story for senior English students in a British Lit class.
+Can we get through a Halloween post without mentioning Frankenstein?
+I mean, before zombies were cool, there was Frankenstein.
+It’s is a classic for senior English and/or students in a British Lit class.
 The 2004 Lions Gate version with Don Sutherland is the best screen adaptation I’ve seen.
 It makes an excellent supplement or substitute for the novel reading.
 My NO PREP Movie Viewing Pack is available here.

 Love this content?
 Join a group!
 There are already tons of ideas, freebies, and fabulous teachers in my new groups, and joining is simple.
 Just click over to the following links, answer a few questions, and voila!
 Thanks again for following along my classroom stories and small-business journey, and I really do hope you to see you over in my new “backyards” where we can chat and share all things English and Yearbook.